gosukiwi/gosukiwi.github.io/_drafts/a-week-with-python.md

 great fit for a personal project of mine.

 I'm a full-stack senior web developer, working mostly with Rails and Node at the moment.
-But I also dabble into programming languages (parsers, compilers) and game development.
+I also have experience with other stacks, like PHP and .NET, and dabble into programming languages (parsers, compilers) and game development.

-Being a lover of the [Ruby](https://www.ruby-lang.org/en/) programming language, I never really thought about trying Python.
-I thought "meh they are very similar, any is fine".
+Being a [Ruby](https://www.ruby-lang.org/en/) fanboy, I never really thought about trying Python.
+I figured "meh they are very similar, any is fine".
 And while that is true to some extent, they are also quite opposite in other aspects.
 And that is a good thing :)

-After trying Python for a little bit, I think it's an useful tool to have in your toolbelt.
-In this post, I'll elaborate why, while I comment on the similarities and differences with Ruby, and to some extent, JavaScript.
+After trying Python for a little bit, I think it's a very useful tool to have.
+In this post, I'll elaborate why, while I comment on the similarities and differences with Ruby, and some other popular programming languages.

 ## Elegance
 Python is great, but the thing I miss the most about Ruby is it's elegance and